 I'll have to dig and find out who built this.
 Beautiful, isn't it?
 How fun to snuggle up in front of the window with a battery operated heater of some kind nearby (is there such a thing that wouldn't spark flames?), popcorn, thermal underwear, those sub-zero sleeping bags, hot chocolate....
 I bet the view is amazing.
 Oh, and those socks and gloves that heat up would…Continue

 Added by Cynthia Gentry on February 12, 2012 at 11:10am — No Comments

 There is an article in this month's Garden Design Magazine about an ancient "Chapel Oak" in the tiny French farming village of Allouville-Bellfosse in Upper Normany.
-The tree holds two tiny chapels…Continue
+The tree holds two tiny chapels built in 1669.

 Added by Cynthia Gentry on August 16, 2011 at 2:30pm — No Comments

 Today's New York Times ran Child's Play, Grown-Up Cash, an article about treehouses and playhouses.
-I was excited about it until I saw this picture and started reading.…Continue
+I was excited about it until I saw this picture and started reading.
+Apparently luxury playhouses and treehouses are a booming business, but…Continue